-This course will enable students to develop a critical understanding of the diversity of family forms in their cultural contexts.
+This course will enable students to develop a critical understanding of the diversity of family forms in their geographical, social and cultural contexts.
 Families all over the world have diverse forms and culture plays an important role in enabling a nurturing environment for its members.
-Culture is often interpreted, understood and fostered through practice of oral traditions, norms, rituals, rites, and ceremonies.
-Every community develops a culture based on the geography, and socio-political and economic situations with which it is continuously engaging, interacting and also shaping.
-Families within specific cultural contexts develop norms of behaviour, dress, language and script, which often change with interaction with others from different cultures.
-Students will be introduced to theoretical framings of the complexity of family cultural situations whereby cultures can both reinforce power to some thereby privileging them and oppressing others, as well as be creative expressions of freedom, joy, tolerance and togetherness, providing comfort, security and identity.
-The course will explore global trends and the impact of globalisation on families.
-Students will develop the capacity to recognise, accept and work with diversity of culture and family form.
+Students will be introduced to conceptual framings of the complexity and diversity of family forms and situations whereby cultures can both reinforce power to some thereby privileging them and oppressing others, as well as be creative expressions providing comfort, security and identity.
+The course will explore global trends and the variety of impacts of globalisation on families.
+Students will develop the capacity to recognise, accept and work with diversity of cultures and family forms.

 |Faculty||Faculty of Health and Medicine|

 |School||School of Health Sciences|

 On successful completion of this course, students will be able to:

 |Assumed Knowledge||Undergraduate degree in relevant discipline or equivalent professional experience in the field.
 Preferred course sequence: where possible, take this course after completing HLSC6106.|